 - total number of valence e—: 5e— + 35e— = 40e—

-Step 3: The species being considered is a neutral species, hence no electron will be added or subtracted.
+Step 3: The species being considered is neutral, hence no electron will be added or subtracted.

 Step 4: Since we’ve already drawn 5 bonds, that means we already used 10 electrons (recall that each covalent bond consists of 2 e—) out of 40e—.
 Hence, we only need to distribute 30e—.